bobbesnl/growatt_thor/README.md

   (usually `ws://evcharge.growatt.com:80/ocpp/ws`)
 - This often again requires **AP mode**

-As a fallback, you can temporarily run a TCP forwarder (e.g. `socat`) on port 9000 to forward traffic back to Growatt.
+As a fallback, you can temporarily run a TCP forwarder (e.g. `socat`) on port 9000 to forward traffic back to Growatt:
+/usr/bin/socat TCP-LISTEN:9000,fork,reuseaddr TCP:evcharge.growatt.com:80

 ---